RoshanJose7/interior-design-1/README.md

 Please remeber to always use pull before pushing new code to the repository.
 This helps to prevent code conflicts when working in a team.
 Teams usually have separate branches when implementing new features, but we haven't decided on anything yet.

+## A Small Note:
+Please try to separate different styles into different css files and also the js files as it will help in debugging.